-Take these steps to prevent COVID-19:
+Until you’re vaccinated, be sure to take these steps to prevent COVID-19:

 - Wash your hands often, for at least 20 seconds each time, with soap and water.

-- Use an alcohol-based sanitizer with at least 60% alcohol if you don't have to soap and water handy.
+- Use an alcohol-based sanitizer with at least 60% alcohol if you don't have soap and water handy.

 - Avoid people who are sick.